+Note: Conduct a check on learning and sumarize the learning activity.

+Read: What questions can I answer about the material covered before we continue?
-Conduct a check on learning and summarize the ELO.

-Note: Read the questions.
+Check on Learning: Conduct a check on learning Review Summary: Conduct a Summary Review CHECK ON LEARNING (ELO C): Conduct a check on learning and summarize the ELO.
+1 Note: Read the questions.
 Ask volunteers to answer.

-Q: Formal Complaints in your unit have increased in the past six months and work performance has also decreased.
+(2: Formal Complaints in your unit have increased in the past six months and work performance ł as also decreased.
 What does this information tell you about your unit?
-A: These are indicators of an unhealthy unit climate.

-Q: What are some of the benefits of a climate assessment?

-A: A climate assessment can provide accurate information on how well the EO Program is implemented in your unit.
-Q: What is the distinction between an EOA and an EOL?

-A: EO Advisors are assigned to full-time EO duty positions at brigade or higher echelons.
-They are the proponents for cultural change and act as eyes and ears for the commander.
-EO Leaders assist commanders at battalion level or below in carrying out the EO Program in the Unit.
-Q: What are some signs of an unhealthy unit climate?
+A These are indicators of an unhealthy unit climate.
+(2: What are some of the benefits of a climate assessment?
+A A climate assessment can provide accurate information on how well the EO Program is i mplemented in your unit.
+(Q: What is the distinction between an EOA and an EOL?
+A EO Advisors are assigned to full-time EO duty positions at brigade or higher echelons.
+They are t he proponents for cultural change and act as eyes and ears for the commander.
+EO Leaders assist c ommanders at battalion level or below in carrying out the EO Program in the Unit.
+(2: What are some signs of an unhealthy unit climate?
+A Some possible signs of an unhealthy unit climate are: - Increase in numbers of EO complaints - Increased AWOLs - Claims of unfairness in promotions - Frequent fights - Increase in requests for transfer - Low morale REVIEW SUMMARY(ELO C): Conduct a Summary Review

+Show Slide 19.
+(Review: Assessment of Unit EO Climate)

+Read: In this block of instruction, we learned Leader's roles and responsibilities in the prevention of

+EO violations using different tools to assess the units EO climate.
+We learned the:

+- The indicators of a positive unit climate

-A: Some possible signs of an unhealthy unit climate are:
+- The indicators of an unhealthy unit climate

-- Increase in numbers of EO complaints

-- Increased AWOLs

-- Claims of unfairness in promotions

-- Frequent fights

-- Increase in requests for transfer

-- Low morale

-REVIEW SUMMARY(ELO C):

-Conduct a Summary Review Show Slide 19.
-(Review: Assessment of Unit EO Climate) Read: In this block of instruction, we learned Leader's roles and responsibilities in the prevention of EO violations using different tools to assess the units EO climate.
-We learned the: - The indicators of a positive unit climate - The indicators of an unhealthy unit climate - Leader roles in assessing the unit climate - EOA and EOL roles and responsibilities Read: In this block of instruction, we defined the roles and responsibilities in the assessment of EO climate and prevention of EO and violations.
+- Leader roles in assessing the unit climate

+- EOA and EOL roles and responsibilities

+Read: In this block of instruction, we defined the roles and responsibilities in the assessment of EO climate and prevention of EO and violations.
 Now we are going to take a closer look at the Army's EO Complaint Process.

-D. ENABLING LEARNING OBJECTIVE ACTION: Identify the Leader responsibilities within the Army's EO Program and the Complaint Process CONDITIONS: In a classroom environment with access to real-life scenarios and student handouts STANDARDS: Effectively answer all of the check on learning questions and be able to articulate the leader's responsibility within the Army's Equal Opportunity Program and the Complaint Process ELO D - LSA 1.
+D. ENABLING LEARNING OBJECTIVE

+ACTION: Identify the Leader responsibilities within the Army's EO Program and the Complaint Process CONDITIONS: In a classroom environment with access to real-life scenarios and student handouts STANDARDS: Effectively answer all of the check on learning questions and be able to articulate the leader's responsibility within the Army's Equal Opportunity Program and the Complaint Process

+ELO D - LSA 1.
 Learning Step / Activity ELO D - LSA 1.
-Apply the Leader's responsibilities within the Army's EO Program and the Complaint Process Method of Instruction: Conference/Discussion Instr Type(I:S Ratio/Qty): Qualified Instructor(1:30/1) Time of Instruction: 15 mins Instructional Strategy: Large Group Instruction Media Type: PowerPoint Presentation / None Other Media: Unassigned Security Classification: This course/lesson will present information that has a Security Classification of: U - Unclassified.
+Apply the Leader's responsibilities within the Army's EO Program and the Complaint Process

+Method of Instruction: Conference/Discussion Instr Type(I:S Ratio/Qty): Qualified Instructor(1:30/1) Time of Instruction: 15 mins Instructional Strategy: Large Group Instruction Media Type: PowerPoint Presentation / None Other Media: Unassigned Security Classification: This course/lesson will present information that has a Security Classification of: U - Unclassified.
+Note: Marked as () is derived from the parent learning object